CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

 ## net_removeFromBlacklist
-Removes the address from the blacklist.
+Removes the CIDR block address from the blacklist.

 ### Params
  1. address: `string`